Price Range

 From Tokyo: Must-Visit Mount Fuji Highlight Full-Day Tour

-A full-day guided route covering Mount Fuji’s best-known sightseeing highlights from Tokyo, built for travellers who want a straightforward coach itinerary with the main stops handled for them.
+A full-day guided coach tour through Mount Fuji's best-known sightseeing stops, suited to first-timers who want a straightforward route with the main highlights handled end to end.

 Budget Group Tour FAQ